gardenbed/emerge/docs/4-definitions.md

 Regular expression, as the name suggests, is a regular language or a Type-3 language.
-Since Type-2 languages are a superset of Type-3 languages, we can define the regular expression language using the EBNF notation as well (we will define the EBNF notation formally later).
+Since Type-2 languages are a superset of Type-3 languages, we can define the regular expression language using the EBNF notation as well (we will define the EBNF notation formally in the next section).

 ### Grammar